Galarius/vscode-opencl/README.md

 1. Press `Ctrl+Shift+P` or `Cmd+Shift+P`
 2. Type `OpenCL: Info`

-This command will produce a file `oclinfo.txt` with information about available OpenCL platforms/devices.
+This command opens a new VS Code tab filled with information about available OpenCL platforms/devices.

 ## Contributing